michaelbutler/php5to7/README.md

  * Parameters that are more than one type, e.g. `string|array`
  * Parameters other than the basic scalars: `int`, `float`, `string`, and `bool`
 * Code with scalar typehints **may** operate slower than code without them (might be negligible)

+## Contributing

+* Pull requests welcome
+* Please use the PSR2 standard with CodeSniffer